Prague – At the Very Center of Europe

 Although they have seen better days many of the buildings adjacent to the palace have found new avenues and been converted to new uses with several undergoing renovations at the time of my visit.
 You will find a Planetarium, Modern Art Gallery, Aquarium and most importantly the Lapidarium of the National Museum.
 The later is a gallery housing old statues and antiquities.

 The main street in this district is a tram avenue called Dukelských Hrdinů.
-Terminating at the Industrial Palace, this street puts on a dazling display of art nouveau architecure and features my local hangout of choice, Bar Sedma.
-It is one of the few parts of the district to hav avoided destruction and is absultuly stunning.
+Terminating at the Industrial Palace, this street puts on a dazzling display of Art Nouveau architecture and features my local hangout of choice, Bar Sedma.
+It is one of the few parts of the district to have avoided destruction and managed to keep its charm and authenticity

-The street interscts with Strossmayerovo, a street featuring the Church of St. Anthony of Padua.
+The street intersects with Strossmayerovo, a street featuring the Church of St. Anthony of Padua.

-Built at the beginning of the 20th century, in a neo-gothic bohemian style it is by far the most striking bulding in the district.
+Built at the beginning of the 20th century, in a Neo-gothic bohemian style it is by far the most striking building in the district.

 Petřín (Prague 1)